Last Updated: January 3, 2020

 Instead, you should work assume that it is protected by copyright unless you discover otherwise.

-How to decide if something is in the public domain
+How to know if something is in the public domain

-As you glance at the chart below, you’ll realize how difficult it can be to decide if something is in the public domain.
+As you glance at the chart on the right, you’ll realize how difficult it can be to decide if something is in the public domain.

 Of course, you don’t want to do that.
 So is there a process you can use to determine if it’s likely that the work is in the public domain?